 - Top 15 must-read computer vision books

-Without wasting words, let’s jump into the use-cases of computer vision in sports.
+Without further ado, let's jump into the use cases of computer vision applications in sports.

 Applications of computer vision in sports

-Though relatively new, the terms artificial intelligence and deep learning are already transforming a number of essential industries, including healthcare, security, and of course, sports.
+Though fairly new, the terms artificial intelligence and deep learning are already transforming a number of essential industries, including healthcare, security, and of course, sports.

-Most major sports involve fast and swift motion that is hard to follow and perceive with a naked eye.
+Most major sports involve fast and swift motion that is hard to follow and perceive with the naked eye.
 The ability to follow this motion is the first and most important application of machine learning in sports.
-Besides, computer vision sports solutions help process vast amounts of visual data received throughout the games to make match-related decisions in real-time, develop new training schemes, and much more.
-These solutions especially help in data collection, analysis, and prognosis.
+Besides, computer vision technology in sports help process vast amounts of visual data received throughout the games to make match-related decisions in real-time, develop new training schemes, and much more.
+These computer vision solutions are of extreme help in data collection, sports analytics, and prognosis.
 Below are some of the recent applications of computer vision in sports:

 Player tracking

-Player tracking is one of the most popular computer vision tasks in sports.
+Player tracking is one of the most popular tasks of computer vision sports.
 This involves detecting a single player or following several players at once with bounding boxes or key-point annotations (skeletons).
-Why are coaches or performance analysts interested in tracking players?
+Why are coaches or performance analysts interested in tracking player and team performance?
 The main reason is that it allows us to analyze how individual players move throughout the game and detect patterns in their behavior.

-Not only can computer vision systems detect and track players, but they’re also capable of generating semantic information.
-Machine learning can create context on players’ actions and see, assume or predict if the player has the ball, whether he/she passes, runs, defends, etc.
+Not only can a computer vision system detect and track sports teams' players, but it can also generate semantic information.
+Machine learning can create context on players' actions and see, assume, or predict if the player has the ball, whether he/she passes, runs, defends, etc.

 Ball tracking